Takakiriy/typrm/README.md

 <!-- /TOC -->

-## Snippet search - #keyword tag, #glossary tag make highly accurate search to the snippet
+## Snippet search (#keyword tag, #glossary tag) - make highly accurate search to the snippet

-typrm search displays your favorite snippets for the keywords you set.
+typrm search displays your favorite document text file and your useful snippets.

-For example, if you search for the keyword `grep`, you'll see where the keyword `grep` is and your favorite template snippet.
 You can use `typrm grep` like Linux `man grep`.

-typrm command to show a snippet:
+You can also enter the search keyword input mode (typrm shell).

+To search typrm command:

     $ typrm grep
     /path/MyLinux.yaml:100: grep: #keyword:

+If you run the typrm command in a Visual Studio Code terminal, you can jump the document contents by holding down the Ctrl key and click the displayed path and line number.
+You can also enter commands while looking at the document.

+Also, the first few lines of the document will appear as snippets at the same time as the search.

+    $ typrm grep
+    /path/MyLinux.yaml:100: grep: #keyword:
-        Example: grep -rn __keyword__ __FilePath__
+        Example: grep -rn __Keyword__ __FilePath__
-        Files that do not contain keywords:
-            grep -L __Keyword__ __Path__
+        Files that do not contain keywords: grep -L __Keyword__ __Path__

+typrm search is better suited for searching documents than searching by grep.
+For example, grep will not match if the words are out of order, but typrm will. typrm is not support the regular expression, but you can search without paying attention to the special symbol of the regular expression.

+    $ typrm valid? ruby
+    /path/Ruby.yaml:100: valid?: #keyword: Ruby valid?

-To make your favorite snippet show, tag `#keyword:` with the keywords in the text file you are searching for.
+If you write a `#keyword:` tag with the keywords in the text file you are searching for, typrm displays it preferentially (at the bottom of the list of search results).

-Also, the content displayed in the snippet must be indented with whitespace deeper than the found line.
+The content displayed in the snippet must be indented with whitespace deeper than the found line.

 Sample text file `MyLinux.yaml` content:

         ....
     grep: #keyword:
-        Sample: grep -r __keyword__ __FilePath__
+        Sample: grep -r __Keyword__ __FilePath__
-        Files that do not contain keywords:
-            grep -L __Keyword__ __Path__
+        Files that do not contain keywords: grep -L __Keyword__ __Path__
     sed: #keyword:
         ....

-When the displayed content is long, jump to the contents of the file.
-If you run the typrm command in a Visual Studio Code terminal, you can jump to the displayed path and line number by holding down the Ctrl key and clicking.
+### Search target folder settings

 Specify the path of the folder containing the file to be searched in the `TYPRM_FOLDER` environment variable or the `--folder` option.